BleoSMV/Solidworks-VBA-Smart-Foot-Bridge-Generator/README.md

 ## Equations
 # Structural & Layout Calculations

-This details the mathematical models, fixed constants, and data structures used by the SmartBridge API to validate footbridge designs, calculate utilisations, generate CAD models, and estimate project costs.
+This section details the mathematical models, fixed constants, and data structures used by the SmartBridge API to validate footbridge designs, calculate utilisations, generate CAD models, and estimate project costs.

 ## 1. System Constants & Fixed Geometry